layoutBox/FlexLayout/README.md

 # FlexLayout's Performance <a name="performance"></a>

-FlexLayout's performance has been measured using the nice and simple LayoutKit benchmark.
-FlexLayout has been added to this benchmark to compare its performance.
+FlexLayout's performance has been measured using the nice LayoutKit benchmark.
+FlexLayout and [PinLayout](https://github.com/mirego/PinLayout) has been added to this benchmark to compare its performance.

-As you can see in the following chart, FlexLayout's performance is as fast as manual layouting, and **between 12x and 16x faster than auto layout**, for all types of iPhone (5/6/6S/7)
+As you can see in the following chart, FlexLayout and PinLayout's performance are faster or equal to manual layouting.
+FlexLayout is **between 26x and 36x faster than auto layout**.

 These results also means that ** FlexLayout is faster than any layout frameworks that is built over auto layout**.